 - Masks of any kind are excellent to give your skin that extra oomph for any special event.
 I have a couple of uber faves which I shall cover under product reviews.
 The one in the picture is my current staple and I cannot praise it enough: watch out for the review to come soon!

 - This last tip is a fairly new addition to my routine and I am happy with the results.
 Derma-roller!
 In brief, it is a roller with micro needles.
 I use a 0.3mm one and can feel slight tingle after and on the next morning.
 It has significantly helped plumping my skin and giving it a glow.
 I do it twice or thrice a week maximum.

 Biggest thing to hurt your skin is being stressed and unhappy.
 Do everything that is essential, possible and affordable but outside of that, just fight the urge to go into a bad place and feel crappy about it.
 It is only a matter of identifying a few mistakes you may be making or finding the right product for YOUR skin.

 Husband steals my cream almost every single time he begins to note any problem with his skin.
 He knows I use all the good stuff, eh.
 When asked to get one of those for himself, he is like ‘nah, I don’t need to waste money on this!’.
 What he doesn’t know, is I keep stuff for him separately to give him every time he wants to “borrow” my cream.

 Where’s the hygge?

 The actual act is very boring to do day in day out, not gonna lie.
-The hygge is in the confidence and compliments you get from good skin.
-Once it’s a daily routine, it makes you slow down and focus on yourself for a few minutes. the calm it brings is worth looking forward to every morning and night.
+The hygge is in the confidence and compliments you get for your good skin.
+Once it’s a daily routine, it makes you slow down and focus on yourself for a few minutes.
+The calm it brings is worth looking forward to every morning and night.